 When you first start using the Kaleido platform, and during PoC phases, you can model many participants in your consortium with new Memberships under a single administration/security domain.

 Each Membership has a unique identity and application security credentials to access cloud resources.
 However, they are managed under the same Kaleido Organization and operated by the same organizational admin(s).

 - To add a new membership, navigate to your consortium's governance page and select Add Membership.

 Bank ABC) and click Add.

 On-boarding an External Organization

-Decentralize ownership of your consortia by onboarding an external organization.
-The founder of the consortia can accomplish this by issuing an invitation with embedded access control permissions.
-Any on-boarded organization will be in sole control of their resources, services, and security credentials and will possess any ascribed permissions.
-To onboard an external org follow these instructions:
+Decentralizing ownership of your consortium is made possible by onboarding external organizations.
+The founder of the consortium can accomplish this by issuing an invitation with embedded access control permissions.
+Any onboarded organization will be in sole control of their resources, services, and security credentials and will possess any ascribed permissions.
+To onboard an external organization follow these instructions:

 NOTE: Only organizations on the Business or Enterprise subscription tier can extend/participate in a decentralized consortium.
 Only organizations on the Enterprise subscription tier can issue network permissions.

-Enter the Member Name of the external org and supply an admin email address.
+Enter the Organization Name of the external org and supply an admin email address.